Fifth Summer School 2021

 - Experience abroad - studying in a different country is a great experience and gives the possibility to gain international experience, which is important for the job market etc.

 - Get to know the countries of the Energy Community, their culture and people in addition to their energy sectors – the Summer School will not only be about academic experience, but will also give the participants the opportunity to get to know fellows from different countries and experience different cultures.

 - Knowledge outcome – after finalising the Summer School, the participants will better understand the science, policy and regulation of energy markets in transition.
 They will understand the challenges behind the implementation of European aspects of energy law and regulation and be able to combine different disciplines and approaches underpinning energy-related projects and reforms.

 1 Students who wish to receive ECTS credits will need to contact their university.
 The approval of the credits as well as their exact amount depends on the decision of the students' home institution.

 Energy Community Summer School Partners

-The 2020 edition is organized by the Energy Community Secretariat in cooperation with the Visegrad Fund and Masaryk University from Brno, Czech Republic.
+The 2021 edition is organized by the Energy Community Secretariat in cooperation with the Visegrad Fund (IVF) and Friedrich-Ebert-Stiftung Dialogue Southeast Europe (FES SOE).